 Can complementary or alternative therapies help with TBI?

-Some research has been done on the effectiveness of complementary or alternative therapies (CAM), such as acupuncture, for treating some of the effects of TBI.
+Some research has been done on the effectiveness of complementary or alternative medicine (CAM), such as acupuncture, for treating some of the effects of TBI.
 The Brain Injury Association of America reports that some research indicated benefits from acupuncture and hyperbaric oxygen therapy (which involves breathing pure oxygen), especially when given very soon after severe TBI.
 However, many studies on CAM therapies for TBI are small or otherwise limited, so more research is necessary to prove or disprove the usefulness of such treatments for TBI.6

 - National Institute of Neurological Disorders and Stroke.
 (2012).
 Traumatic brain injury: Hope through research.
 Retrieved May 24, 2012, from http://www.ninds.nih.gov/disorders/tbi/detail_tbi.htm [top]